In This Article

 Blocking Transactions

 Anyone who controls the majority of the hashing power can decide which transactions to include in the next block.
-Due to that, an attacker can even decide to build a completely empty block with no transactions.
+Due to that, an attacker can even decide to build an empty block with no transactions.

 Currency Risks